cncf/ai-conformance/instructions.md

 ## The self assessment

-The standard set of conformance requirements are defined in `docs/AiConformance-x.yy.yaml` for each Kubernetes Version
+The set of conformance requirements for each Kubernetes version are defined in the `AiConformance-x.yy.yaml` in the [docs](https://github.com/cncf/k8s-ai-conformance/tree/main/docs) folder.

-## Uploading
+## Submitting the self assessment

 Prepare a PR to [https://github.com/cncf/k8s-ai-conformance](https://github.com/cncf/k8s-ai-conformance).